-This post was originally published in 2016 with 10 ideas for 15-minute self-care; I’ve revamped for 2017 with 5 more ideas for self-care activities.
+This post was originally published in 2016 with 10 ideas for 15-minute self-care; I’ve revamped it with 5 more ideas for self-care activities.

 We hear so much about “self-care” these days and how important it is to our physical, mental and emotional well-being.
 It’s easy to become immune to the idea when you hear people talking about it all of the time- it’s almost as if it becomes white noise.
 You hear people talk about self-care, you probably know that you should practice self-care, but to actually do or practice self-care can feel like quite a task.